 Multi/Micro USB: The Micro USB terminal allows you to connect the camera to your computer or compatible storage device for downloading your recorded still images and movies.
-It can also be used for charging the battery in the camera when connected to the supplied AC adapter.
+It can also be used for charging the battery in the camera when connected to a USB power port.
 A number of optional Sony remote controls also use the Multi/Micro USB port.
 This USB port supports Hi-Speed USB (USB 2.0).

 Multi Interface Shoe: The top-mounted Multi Interface Shoe is a single-point connection for multiple Sony accessories, such as flash units, video lights, and microphones.

-Downloadable Software: The α9 does not include software in the box.
+Downloadable Software: The α9 II does not include software in the box.
 Instead, Sony offers software for Windows- and Mac-compatible computers for importing still images and movies recorded with the camera to your computer.
-The software is compatible with Windows 10, Windows 8/8.1, Windows 7 (SP1), and Mac OS X v10.11, and macOS 10.12-10.13 operating systems.
+The software is compatible with Windows 10 (64-bit), Windows 8.1 (64-bit), and macOS 10.12-10.14 operating systems.
 You can download the software to your computer using the appropriate URL provided in the supplied Instruction Manual.
 The following downloadable software is compatible with the camera:

 - Imaging Edge: Imaging Edge software lets you conduct remote shooting from your computer.
 It can also develop and adjust RAW images recorded in the camera.